JacopoMadaluni/Policy-Gradient-NeuralNetworks-in-Starcraft2/README.md

 #### On linux
-Download the 4.7.1 linux version of Starcraft2 from the official repository https://github.com/Blizzard/s2client-proto#downloads
+Download the 4.7.1 linux version of Starcraft2 from the official repository https://github.com/Blizzard/s2client-proto#downloads <br />
 The linux version does not come with GUI so it won't be possible to see the interface of the game while the program is running.

 The linux version will be installed on whatever folder the .zip file was extracted to. (e.g /home/User/Starcraft II)